Dead Air (2009)

 The presentation is off the hook, though.
 Styled after classic movies of the 1970’s, this has an overall great retro, throwback feel that really has to be seen to be believed.
 It’s just great, and what helps is the sense of unease and tension that permeates throughout most of the film.
 You get some great style, you get some great tension, and you get a few good performances (Jocelin Donahue being the best), so what’s my hesitation with lauding over this one?

 Perhaps the biggest issue here is the nature of the story.
-Based on what little I knew about this going it, I was sort of thinking it’d be along the lines of 2008’s Babysitter Wanted, though it reminded me far more of 1973’s Warlock Moon.
+Based on what little I knew about this going it, I was sort of thinking it’d be along the lines of 2008’s Babysitter Wanted, though it ended up reminding me far more of Warlock Moon.
 My preconceptions aside, The House of the Devil is very much a slow-burn, and it’s not until the final 15 minutes that things really pick up.
 That’s fine in some ways, as you don’t want to spoil where exactly the story is going before you get to the climax, but for an hour and ten minutes, we have a lot of creepy and unsettling vibes, a few scenes of surprising violence, and that’s it.

 Really, it’s a case of ‘to each his own,’ because I definitely see the appeal of such a slow-paced film.
 A bigger issue I had was with the finale overall, though, from the ritual, as it was, to the final shot.
 Nothing there was particularly shocking or really all that surprising, and I just don’t know if the build-up was really necessary for what we got.
 Obviously, from Donahue’s character’s viewpoint, this wouldn’t make a difference, but from an audience stand-point, it warrants a mention.